mgrsskls/blog/_posts/2019-08-12-it-does-not-always-need-to-be-the-hippest-code.md

 </p>
 <script async="async" src="https://static.codepen.io/assets/embed/ei.js"></script>

 Implementing this made me realize that there are so many things happening in the frontend world, that we almost forget about some of the most basic features.
-It is important to be aware of new developments as they can make life much easier.
+It is important to be aware of new developments as they can make a developers life much easier.
 But while new technologies often still need tooling around them, knowing the basics is crucial to write accessible, simple and widely supported code.